What Everybody Ought to Know When Naming Your Scanned Photos – Part 2

 4. Give Attention to the Unfamiliar

-You can't possibly list everyone's name in your description for a large group shot.
-So don't beat yourself up when you can't.
-But when there are only a half dozen or less people in the photo, then it's useful to have this information recorded.
+You can’t possibly list everyone’s name in your description for a large group shot.
+So don’t beat yourself up when you can’t.
+But when only a half dozen or fewer people are in the photo, it’s useful to have this information recorded.

 5. Don’t Guess With Anything

-The reason I have found, is you don’t want to be in a position later where you are second guessing your own information as being reliable or not.
-And especially after you have passed on, (yes that time will eventually come) you certainly don't want anyone else doubting your accuracy (read as “really long and hard work”).
+The reason I have found is that you don’t want to be in a position later where you are second-guessing your own information as reliable or not.
+And especially after you have passed on (yes, that time will eventually come), you certainly don’t want anyone else doubting your accuracy (read as “really long and hard work”).

 “196x-10-31 Alices Halloween Party – Houston TX – Randy Tom?
 Mark”

 Consistency is always important when it comes to the filename.

 If your method is to build your description like this: [event] + [location] + [people] … then try and stick with it.
 Try not to have seven photos in this manner and then have 3 with [location] + [people] + [event].

 Also, if you call your father “Dad,” stay consistent and always use “Dad.”
 If someone unfamiliar with your collection gets used to you identifying your father as “Dad,” then you suddenly label him in one of your filenames by his real name, “Jim,” it could get really confusing quickly.